leod/hncynic/README.md

-To do this, we throw title-comment pairs extracted from a Hacker News [data dump](https://archive.org/details/14566367HackerNewsCommentsAndStoriesArchivedByGreyPanthersHacker) at a [Transformer](http://jalammar.github.io/illustrated-transformer/) translation model.
+To do this, we throw title-comment pairs extracted from a Hacker News [data dump](https://archive.org/details/14566367HackerNewsCommentsAndStoriesArchivedByGreyPanthersHacker) at a [Transformer](http://jalammar.github.io/illustrated-transformer/) encoder-decoder model.
 Once the model is trained, we can then sample comments from the learned distribution.

 ## Examples